Official websites use .mil

 Japanese American Society celebrates 60th anniversary in holiday party - Rasetsu ninja performers from Hiroshima take a photo with kids during the Japanese American Society (JAS) Iwakuni Holiday and 60th Anniversary Party at Marine Corps Air Station (MCAS) Iwakuni, Japan, Dec.
 2, 2017.
 The party was a way for Japanese locals and MCAS Iwakuni residents to spend some time getting to know one another by combining their cultures and sharing a night of celebrating the holidays and 60 years of JAS.
 (U.S. Marine Corps photo by Lance Cpl.
 Marcus Campbell)

-DPRI, MCCS hold grand opening of new gas station - U.S. Marine Corps Master Sgt.
-Mariano Llantada, the staff non commissioned officer in charge of Aircraft Rescue and Firefighting, pumps fuel into his car during the grand opening of the new gas station at Marine Corps Air Station Iwakuni, Japan, Nov.
+DPRI, MCCS hold grand opening of new gas station - Workers prepare for a ribbon-cutting ceremony during the new gas station grand opening at Marine Corps Air Station Iwakuni, Japan, Nov.
 6, 2017.
-The gas station provides a secondary place for Status of Forces Agreement personnel to fuel their vehicles and facilitates other amenities such as coin-operated vacuums, a tire pressure check station and an automatic car wash.
+The gas station provides a secondary place for Status of Forces Agreement personnel to fuel vehicles and facilitates other amenities such as coin-operated vacuums, a tire pressure check station and an automatic car wash.
+The project was paid for by the government of Japan to accommodate the growing population of the base.
 (U.S. Marine Corps photo by Lance Cpl.
 Andrew Jones)

 VMGR-152 conducts nighttime aerial refueling with VMFA-121, VMFA-251 - An F-35B Lightning II aircraft with Marine Fighter Attack Squadron (VMFA) 121 based out of Marine Corps Air Station (MCAS) Iwakuni, Japan, conducts a nighttime aerial refueling training operation with a KC-130J Hercules with Marine Aerial Refueler Transport Squadron (VMGR) 152 based out of MCAS Iwakuni Oct.
 25, 2017.
 The training was conducted at night to improve operational readiness and enhance pilot proficiency.
 (U.S. Marine Corps photo by Lance Cpl.
 Mason Roy)